andrew/ultimate-awesome/README.md

 - [awesome-wechat-weapp](https://github.com/tabweb/awesome-wechat-weapp) - 微信小程序开发资源汇总.
 - [awesome-aosp-rust](https://github.com/tardyp/awesome-aosp-rust) - Rust libraries available in aosp.
 - [Awesome-Daily](https://github.com/Tarek-Hasan/Awesome-Daily) - Awesome open-source & free software for daily usage.
+- [awesome-static-sites](https://github.com/tcubed-group/awesome-static-sites) - 📚 A curated collection of the best static site generators organized by type and language.
 - [awesome-NetworkScience](https://github.com/team-sakata/awesome-NetworkScience) - A curated list of awesome resources for research about network science. it includes lot of useful libraries and on-going conferences.
 - [awesome-tech-stack](https://github.com/tejachundru/awesome-tech-stack) - Collection Of Tech Stack and their tools and many more.
 - [awesome-telos](https://github.com/telosnetwork/awesome-telos) - A curated(unofficial) list of awesome things for people looking to buidl on Telos.